ReSpouted/Flow/README.md

-# launcherapi
+# Flow
-This is the API used by the legacy launcher.
-Later it will probably be updated to be used with the newer launcher too if it needs one too
+Flow is the API used by the [Respouted Legacy](https://github.com/ReSpouted/Respouted-LegacyLauncher).

 ## Running locally
 ```